PetengDedet/WhatsApp-Analyzer/README.md

 ### Getting chat source
 #### Android:
 - Open a chat/group chat
-- Tap on trhee dots oh the top right
+- Tap on three dots on the top right
 - Tap "More"
 - Choose "Export chat"
 - Choose "Without Media"